 The Bayer Aktiengesellschaft – or Bayer AG – was established in 1863 in Barmen, Germany.
 It is a diversified chemical-pharmaceutical company with its headquarters in Leverkusen.
 Bayer is known worldwide for its most famous contribution to the world of medicine – aspirin.
 According to the World Health Organization, aspirin is one of the essential drugs, inevitable for any basic health system.
 Today, “Aspirin” is still Bayer’s registered trademark in more than 80 countries.

-The company’s total revenues in 2018 stood at some 39.6 billion euros.
-This amount was generated by four segments: Pharmaceuticals, Consumer Health, Animal Health, and Crop Science.
+The company’s total revenues in 2022 stood at 50.7 billion euros.
+This amount was generated by three major segments: Pharmaceuticals, Consumer Health, and Crop Science.
 The material science segment under the name Covestro was spun-off during 2015.
-Thus, the health-related segments now make up almost 60 percent of Bayer’s total revenue.
-Bayer’s best-selling pharmaceutical products are anticoagulant Xarelto and fusion protein Eylea, generating 3.6 billion and 2.2 billion U.S. dollars, respectively.
+Today, the health-related segments make up around 50 percent of Bayer’s total revenue.
+Bayer’s best-selling pharmaceutical products are anticoagulant Xarelto and fusion protein Eylea, generating 4.5 billion and 3.2 billion U.S. dollars, respectively.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.